schnoddelbotz/cloud-vm-docker/README.md

 ## how does it work(flow)?

-- Task submission (via curl against HTTP CFN or `cloud-vm-docker run` (the latter putting to pubSub directly))
+- Task submission (via curl against HTTP CFN or `cloud-vm-docker run`)
-- Task submission will trigger a CFN that spins up a VM (args via pubSub) and stores task meta in datastore
-- Alternatively, `cloud-vm-docker task-vm create ...` will bypass above http/pub-sub and spin up VM via compute API
+- Alternatively, `cloud-vm-docker task-vm create ...` will bypass above http cfn and spin GCE VM + save DataStore record
 - VM is set up with a `cloudservice` systemd service, which will ...
   - PreStart: curl-CFN to update task status in datastore to BOOTED
   - Start: run your container!